-We pay In-Network Providers in various ways to provide Covered Services to you.
-For example, sometimes we may pay In-Network Providers a separate amount for each Covered Service they provide.
-We may also pay them one amount for all Covered Services related to treatment of a medical condition.
-Other times, we may pay a periodic, fixed pre-determined amount to cover the costs of Covered Services.
-In addition, we may pay In-Network Providers financial incentives or other amounts to help improve quality of care and/or promote the delivery of health care services in a cost-efficient manner, or compensate In-Network Providers for coordination of Member care.
+Anthem, as the Claims Administrator, pays In-Network Providers in various ways to provide Covered Services to you.
+For example, sometimes Anthem may pay In-Network Providers a separate amount for each Covered Service they provide.
+Anthem may also pay them one amount for all Covered Services related to treatment of a medical condition.
+Other times, Anthem may pay a periodic, fixed pre-determined amount to cover the costs of Covered Services.
+In addition, Anthem may pay In-Network Providers financial incentives or other amounts to help improve quality of care and/or promote the delivery of health care services in a cost-efficient manner, or compensate In-Network Providers for coordination of Member care.
 In some instances, In-Network Providers may be required to make payment to us because they did not meet certain standards.
-You do not share in any payments made by In-Network Providers to us under these programs.
+You do not share in any payments made by In-Network Providers to Anthem under these programs.